0xJs/RedTeaming_CheatSheet/defense-evasion/Endpoint-Detection-Response.md

 - A small implementation of such kernel callbacks are implemented in [MyMiniEDR](https://github.com/0xJs/MyMiniEDR) project.
 Which I might develop further.

+#### Telemetry overview
+- [edr-telemetry.com](https://www.edr-telemetry.com/windows) Website contains a overview of EDR's and which telemetry they collect.

 ## Kernel Callbacks
 ### Reverse kernel callbacks registrations of EDR driver
 - Open the EDR driver in IDA.